 Especially the dreaded cryptosporidium.
 Whenever you use this type of flocculate, the top of your pool filter bed becomes coated.

-Because of this coating, the tiny disease causing bacteria are captured and removed during your backwashing (filter cleaning) cycle.
-This is the only way to properly manage the risks of swimming pool contamination caused by micro organisms.
+Because of this coating, the tiny disease-causing bacteria are captured and removed during your backwashing (filter cleaning) cycle.
+This is the only way to effectively manage the risks of swimming pool contamination caused by microorganisms.
 Hence eliminating any severe waterborne illnesses.

 Waterborne illnesses are associated with pool contamination!